 Decimal Counters

-Alright, now that we have a way to show a value on our display, let's make a the display count!
+Alright, now that we have a way to show a value on our display, let's make the display count!
 For this we need a decimal counter.
 We could use a regular counter and convert the binary value into four decimal values, but that's a bit trickier.
 Instead, we will create a special counter that counts in base 10.

 To do this we will create two modules.
 The first will be a single digit counter and the second will chain these together for a multi-digit counter.